OmniSl4sh/OmniSl4sh.github.io/_posts/2022-08-25-Traverxec.markdown

 ![](/assets/Traverxec/no-cred-reuse-for-htpassword.jpg)

-so we keep it around just in case..
+we keep it around just in case..

 ## Understanding the HOMEDIRS feature
 *previously,* we attempted to list the contents of `david`'s profile but got denied access.